SciCompKL/CoDiPack/documentation/Tutorial6.md

    }
 ~~~~

+The number of input variables in this example is 5 and therefore the size for the tangent direction is also chosen as 5.
-The size 5 is choosen for the dimension of the vector because this allows to compute the Jacobian in one sweep.
+This allows to compute the Jacobian in one sweep.
+If the size for the tangent direction is smaller e.g. 3 then 2 sweeps would be needed.
 The gradient values are now accessed via the direct accessor `.gradient()`.
 This function returns a reference to the tangent direction.
-The entries of the direction can be accesses via the array operator `[]` and in order to set the unit vectors the i-th entry of the i-th argument is set to 1.0.
+The entries of the direction can be accesses via the array operator `[]`.
+In order to set the unit vectors, the i-th entry of the i-th argument is set to 1.0.

 The result for the primal computation will be \f$(15, 120)\f$ and the Jacobi will be